ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Continuous-Motion-Recognition.md

 ### Configuring the neural network

 With all data processed it's time to start training a neural network.
 Neural networks are a set of algorithms, modeled loosely after the human brain, that are designed to recognize patterns.
-The network that we're training here will take the signal processing data as an input, and try to map this to one of the four classes.
+The network that we're training here will take the signal processing data as an input, and try to map this to one of the three classes.

 So how does a neural network know what to predict?
 A neural network consists of layers of neurons, all interconnected, and each connection has a weight.
 One such neuron in the input layer would be the height of the first peak of the X-axis (from the signal processing block); and one such neuron in the output layer would be wave (one the classes).
 When defining the neural network all these connections are intialized randomly, and thus the neural network will make random predictions.
 During training we then take all the raw data, ask the network to make a prediction, and then make tiny alterations to the weights depending on the outcome (this is why labeling raw data is important).